Yellow Fever Outbreaks

 Yellow fever outbreaks in Africa, the Americas, and Oceania reported in 2025.

 Scientists believe yellow fever has existed for about 3,000 years, originating in Africa and spreading to the Americas in the 17th century.
-In the 18th and 19th centuries, yellow fever was considered one of the most dangerous infectious diseases.
-According to the World Health Organization (WHO), the yellow fever (YF) virus has become endemic in tropical areas of Africa and 13 countries in the Americas, such as Brazil.
-The WHO reported in 2025 that yellow fever's preliminary case fatality rate was 11%.
+In the 18th and 19th centuries, yellow fever (YF) was considered one of the most dangerous mosquito-transmitted infectious diseases.
+According to the World Health Organization (WHO), as of April 15, 2025, the YF virus has become endemic in tropical areas of Africa and 13 countries in the Americas, such as Brazil and Colombia.
+The WHO reported in March 2025 that the yellow fever case fatality rate is about 39%.

 Africa Yellow Fever Outbreak

 On March 28, 2024, the U.S. CDC issued a Level 2 Travel Health Notice regarding a yellow fever outbreak in Nigeria.
-In February 2024, the Republic of South Sudan's health ministry reported 48 suspected and two confirmed Yellow Fever cases from Yambio, Nzara, Tambura, Ibba, Ezo, and Maridi Counties of Western Equatoria State.
+Between January 2024 and November 2024, a total of 29 confirmed YF cases were reported in Nigeria.
 Since the beginning of 2023, documented probable and confirmed cases of yellow fever have been reported in Burkina Faso, Cameroon, the Central African Republic, Chad, the Republic of the Congo, Côte d'Ivoire, the Democratic Republic of the Congo (DRC), Guinea, Niger, Nigeria, South Sudan, Togo and Uganda.
-The overall risk at the regional level was re-assessed as moderate.
-Between January 2024 and November 2024, a total of 29 confirmed YF cases were reported in Nigeria.
+The overall risk at the regional level was reassessed as moderate.

 United States Yellow Fever Outbreaks